Position

 • High school diploma or equivalent required.

-• Previous experience in customer service or a related field preferred.
+• Previous experience in a customer service or parking lot attendant role preferred.

 • Ability to work in a fast-paced environment and handle multiple tasks simultaneously.